 |Current arbitrator appointments:||7 (of which 3 are as sole or chair)|

-Since the arrival of Eduardo Damião Gonçalves in 2010, Mattos Filho, Veiga Filho, Marrey Jr e Quiroga has become a well-recognised name in international arbitration in Brazil and overseas, expanding the firm’s scope outside its core strengths in capital markets, tax and M&A work.
+Since the arrival of Eduardo Damião Gonçalves in 2010, Mattos Filho has become a well-recognised name in arbitration in Brazil and overseas, expanding the firm’s scope outside of its core strengths in capital markets, tax and M&A work.

-Its main base is in São Paulo, but it has outposts in Rio de Janeiro, Brasília, New York and London.
+Its main base is in São Paulo, but it has outposts in Rio de Janeiro, Brasília and New York.
 The firm is also part of the Multilaw network and has an alliance with a firm in Lisbon.

 Who uses it?

 Well-known Brazilian corporations that have used the firm include Camargo Corrêa, the Silvio Santos media group, airline VRG and the country’s largest food processing company, Marfrig.
-Foreign clients include UK-based emerging market investor Actis Capital, BG Group, Sky, Renova, Rosneft and ArcelorMittal.
+Foreign clients include BG Group, Sky, Renova, Rosneft and ArcelorMittal.

 The firm helped VRG win US$55 million plus costs in an ICC arbitration against two distressed-debt funds in 2010 (though it had less success in getting the award enforced in the United States).

 In another case, it helped a subsidiary of ArcelorMittal win more than US$20 million plus interest and costs in a dispute over the terminated sale of a mining company.

 In the courts, it managed to persuade Brazil’s Superior Court of Justice to stay a lower court injunction, allowing an arbitration brought by its client the Clorox Company to continue.

 Eduardo Secchi Munhoz and Paulo Reiff left the partnership in 2015, while insurance specialist Cassio Gama do Amaral joined.